|Nutritional Guidelines (per serving)|

 - 2 stalks celery

-- Optional: 1 medium carrot
+- 1 medium carrot (optional)

-- Optional: 8 black peppercorns
+- 8 black peppercorns (optional)

-- Optional: 2 sprigs thyme (fresh)
+- 2 sprigs fresh thyme (optional)

-- Optional: 2 sprigs parsley (fresh)
+- 2 sprigs fresh parsley (optional)

-- Optional: 2 pieces bay leaves
+- 2 bay leaves (optional)

-- 1 teaspoon salt (sea, fine)
+- 1 teaspoon salt (sea salt, finely ground)

 Put the chicken pieces in a large pot and cover with 6 quarts of cold water.
 Bring just barely to a boil.
 Skim off and discard any foam that rises to the surface (there may be quite a bit).

 While the chicken comes to a boil, peel the onions and/or trim the leeks (you can leave the peels on the onions, but they will turn the broth a noticeably darker, less golden color).

 Add the remaining ingredients (onions or leeks, celery, and salt; carrot, peppercorns, thyme, parsley, and bay leaves if using) and return just to a boil.
-Skim off any foam that forms on the surface.
+Again, skim off any foam that forms on the surface.
 Reduce the heat to maintain a steady gentle simmer (excessive boiling will make a cloudy broth), removing any foam as it forms, until the broth is wonderfully flavorful, at least 1 hour and up to 2 hours.

 Note: Many recipes for stock do not call for salt, and even warn against adding salt to stock with horror stories of overly-salted dishes arising from salty stock.
 The teaspoon of salt called for in this recipe adds just a tiny note of brightness to the broth and helps draw flavors out of the ingredients; it is not enough to fully season the broth or any resulting dish.
 If you use the broth as a base for soup, you will need to add more salt to taste.